Back to menu

 A marble statue of Isis-Fortuna was found in a large niche in the back wall (height including the plinth 1.50).
 It is now in the Capitoline Museums.
 Traces of gilding were seen, especially on the face.
 With her left hand she holds a cornucopiae.
 The lowered right hand holds a rudder resting on a globe and a bunch of grain ears and poppies.
 On her head is a lunar disc between two snakes.
 On the disc are grain ears.

 In the niches in the lateral walls were marble statuettes and busts, found in the niches (shown in different positions on the drawings).
 Some were damaged somewhat by fire.
-Visconti lists Jupiter, Jupiter-Serapis (twice), Diana-Hecate (with traces of polychrome paint), Venus with dolphin and amorino, perhaps Mars, Hercules, two herms of Hercules, a herm of Ariadne or a maenad, a so-called Horus-cippus of green basalt with hieroglyphs, three marble bases that probably supported bronze statuettes of the two Lares and the Genius, an antefix with an eagle and a lightning bolt, four lamps.
+Visconti lists Jupiter, Jupiter-Serapis (twice), Diana-Hecate (with traces of polychrome paint), Venus with dolphin and amorino, perhaps Mars, Hercules, two herms of Hercules, a herm of Ariadne or a maenad, a so-called Horus-cippus of green basalt with hieroglyphs, three marble bases that may have supported bronze statuettes of the two Lares and the Genius, an antefix with an eagle and a lightning bolt, and four lamps.

 The interior of the shrine with the statue of Isis-Fortuna, now in the Capitoline Museums.